swift-lang/swift-t/README.md

     ./dev/build/build-all.sh

-The build script is often able to locate all dependencies without further explict configuration.
+The build script is often able to locate all dependencies without further explicit configuration.
 If you encounter an error while building, or want to ensure that a specific version is used, you can modify configuration, for example to explicitly set the location of Tcl or MPI.